How drinking alcohol increases your risk of developing cancer

 Even drinking small amounts of alcohol increases your cancer risk.
 The more you drink, the greater the risk.
-If you choose to drink, we recommend you follow the National Health and Medical Research Council guidelines and limit your intake to two standard drinks a week and no more than 4 standard drinks on any one day.
+If you choose to drink, we recommend you follow the National Health and Medical Research Council guidelines and limit your intake to no more than 10 standard drinks a week and no more than 4 standard drinks on any one day.
 Children and people under the age of 18 should not drink alcohol to reduce the risk of harm from alcohol.

 Alcohol is high in energy (kilojoules or calories) and can easily contribute to weight gain - being overweight or obese is also associated with a higher cancer risk.

 Alcohol and cancer risk

 The type of alcohol you drink doesn't make any difference.
 Beer, wine and spirits all increase your risk of cancer.
 Even at low intake, alcohol contains a lot of energy (kilojoules or calories) so it can easily contribute to weight gain.
 Being overweight or obese also increases your cancer risk.

 What is a standard drink?